 About MAGIC

-The University of Connecticut Libraries' MAGIC (Map and Geographic Information Center), collaborates with agencies, organizations, and centers to provide the public with access to maps, atlases, gazetteers, aerial photographs, and geospatial data pertaining to the state of Connecticut, New England and the world.
-MAGIC digitizes public-domain and copyright free maps and resources in order to enable researchers to have digital access to these resources.
-MAGIC's is focused on "Digitizing the Past to Empower 21st Century Research" as we work to develop an interdisciplinary collection of geospatial resources and maps which focus on the state of Connecticut.
+The University of Connecticut Library MAGIC (Map and Geographic Information Center), collaborates with agencies, organizations, and centers to provide the public with access to digital access to maps, atlases, aerial photographs, and geospatial data pertaining to the state of Connecticut, New England and the world.
+MAGIC digitizes public-domain and copyright free maps and resources in order to enable researchers to have digital access to these resources 24 hours a day, 7 days a week, and 365 days a year.
+MAGIC is focused on "Digitizing the Past to Empower 21st Century Research" as we work to develop an interdisciplinary collection of geospatial resources and maps which focus on the state of Connecticut.

 Annual Reports

-Included below are the Annual Reports for the University of Connecticut Libraries Map and Geographic Information Center - MAGIC which highlights accomplishments and initatives throughout the calendar year.
+Included below are past Annual Reports for the University of Connecticut Library Map and Geographic Information Center - MAGIC which highlights accomplishments and initatives throughout the calendar year (2008-2010).

 Back to top